Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 How much does it cost to go to Las Coloradas?

-For those doing solo travel in Mexico, you will want to book one of these Merida to Las Coloradas Tours, which include transportation from Mérida, and cost about the same as the boat itself.
+For those doing solo travel in Mexico, you will want to book this Merida to Las Coloradas Tours, which includes transportation from Mérida and cost about the same as the boat itself.

 You might get lucky and show up at the same time a boat with an empty seat or two is going out.
 If so, you’d split the boat cost with the welcoming strangers who let you join their boat.